Wakfu (TV series): Other

 A powerful demigod Iop who is Percedal's mentor.
-Though he commented he was dead, he states "death was overrated" when he is shown to be alive.
-He refers to Percedal as "Dally-o".
 He is able to take down Rubilax's possessed form with a single strike of his sword, as well as he is the only being Rubilax has been shown to be afraid of.
 He gets Percedal back on his path after he was depressed over breaking Evangelyne's bow.
 It is later revealed in his fight with Rushu that he has become the new Iop god.
-After defeating Ogrest, Yugo leaves the six Eliatrope Dofus in Goultard's care, but in Season 3 it is revealed Adamaï stole them.
+After defeating Ogrest, Yugo leaves the six Eliatrope Dofus in Goultard's care, but in the third season it is revealed Adamaï stole them.